GENERAL DESCRIPTION OF THE JOB

 EDUCATION and EXPERIENCE

-Requires a minimum of an associate’s degree with one (1) year experience in a related field.
-Must have a working knowledge of EHSMS and electronic recycling industry.
-Safety and OSHA training preferred.
-Ability to be detail oriented, stay on task, and efficient project management.
+Associate’s Degree; minimum of two (3) years supervisory experience in a related field.
+Must have working knowledge of EHSMS and electronic recycling industry.
 Must have the functional and technical skills to perform the duties and responsibilities of the job.

 Ability to respond to common inquiries or complaints from customers, regulatory agencies, or members of the business community.

 Ability to work with mathematical concepts as it relates to the duties and responsibilities of the job.

 Ability to analyze and apply policies, procedures, federal regulations, and regulatory standards.
 Ability to solve problems and deal with a variety of concrete variables in situations where only limited standardization exists.
 Ability to interpret a variety of instructions furnished in written, oral, or schedule form.
 Ability to define problems, collect data, identify root causes, draw valid conclusions without bias, develop and implement approved solutions.

 To perform this job successfully, an individual should have knowledge of MS Word processing software; MS Excel spreadsheet software; and MS Outlook contact management systems.
 Proficiency in Internet and general database concepts is preferred.
 Must have basic understanding of online sales and computer refurbishment.